Sabina Mossolow

-Sabina Mossolow is a Namibian operatic soprano.
+Sabina Mossolow (born 1959) is a Namibian operatic soprano.

 Early life

-Mossolow was born in Windhoek, Namibia, to Russian-German parentage.
+Mossolow was born in Windhoek, Namibia, in 1959 to Russian-German parentage.
 Her father was the historian and archivist Nikolai Mossolow.

 A student of Nellie du Toit, Mossolow completed a Bachelor's degree in music and French, an honours degree in journalism, a higher performer's licentiate in music and an honours and master's degree in music at Stellenbosch University.
 Her masters thesis looked at the life of her mentor du Toit.

 For nine years she resided in Freiburg, Germany, where she furthered her vocal studies at the Staatliche Hochschule für Musik under Beata Heuer-Christen and Maria Orán.

 Career

 Mossolow made her debut with the Natal Philharmonic Orchestra at the Youth Concerto Festival in Durban under David Tidboald.

 Donald Runnicles contracted her to the Freiburg Municipal Theatre where she sang roles such as Musetta in La bohème, Micaëla in Carmen, Erste Dame in Die Zauberflöte, Ghita in Der Zwerg, Fiordiligi in Così fan tutte, Marina in I quatro rusteghi and Violetta in La traviata, working with directors such as Christof Loy and Gerd Heinz.

 Since her return to South Africa in the late nineties, Mossolow has sung locally, in Namibia, Germany and Italy in recitals ranging from opera, operetta and lieder to lighter classical fare.
 She has appeared at various arts festivals locally and enjoys the artistic teamwork of accompanists such as Albie van Schalkwyk, Elna van der Merwe, Benjamin van Eeden, Lisa Engelbrecht and José Dias.